vivaria/edisonrul.ing/README.md

 ## SHORT CIRCUIT

-*   If an effect is chained that removes 1 or more of the "Batteryman" monsters from your side of the field, "Short Circuit's" effect still resolves.
+*   If an effect is chained that removes 1 or more of the "Batteryman" monsters from your side of the field, "Short Circuit"'s effect still resolves.

 ## SHREDDER